 Survey Q & A Document (forthcoming)

-Submit questions and requests for assistance in completing the survey to Jake Wilkinson at WilkinsonJ8@michigan.gov.
+Submit questions and requests for assistance in completing the survey to David Herb at HerbD@Michigan.gov.

 Michigan K-12 public schools that complete the K-12 Public Schools HVAC Survey are eligible to request free assistance with recommendations to reduce infectious aerosol transmission from an approved licensed HVAC contractor (or the school’s existing licensed HVAC contractor).
 The contractor will complete an HVAC inspection checklist to make recommendations, including cost estimates for implementation.
 Both the school building to be inspected and the HVAC contractor completing the inspection must be pre-approved by Energy Services prior to receiving assistance under this program, to ensure program integrity.
 To help as many school districts as possible, the onsite HVAC assistance will be limited to one or two buildings per district.